kimmizi/master_thesis/README.md

 ## Structure

-You will find the experiments I conducted in `./exp`, the prompts I build, using the data (Dresden Predictor Study (DPS), a study about predictors of psychological disorders by Trumpf, Margraf, Vriends, Meyer, & Becker, 2010) in the directory `./dat`, and the report and figures in `./doc`.
+You will find the prompts and instructions I build in the directory `./dat`, the report and figures in `./doc` and the experiments I conducted in `./exp`.
+I used data from the Dresden Predictor Study (DPS), a study about predictors of psychological disorders by Trumpf, Margraf, Vriends, Meyer, & Becker, 2010.
+It was made publically available at the link below.

 ---

 ## Methods

 I compared **six ML models**, including linear, neural, probabilistic, tree-based, kernel-based and distance-based models, **six prompting strategies** across **six state-of-the-art LLMs** and **three unification approaches** combining ML and LLM strengths.
+All experiments can be found in `./exp`. `01_ML` contains all implemented ML models and their predictions, `02_LLM` contains the creation of prompts, all implemented LLM APIs, and their predictions, `03_Unification` contains the unification approaches and their predictions, and `04_Reasons_Misclassifications` contains the prompting for reasons of misclassifications.

 <p align>
   <img src = "doc/figs/00_methods/table_methods.png" height = "600">